FORENSIC 704 : Techniques and Applications for Forensic Science

-For this course, you can expect 22 hours of lectures, 20 hours of reading and thinking about the content and 20 hours of work on assignments and/or test preparation.
+For this course, you can expect 21 hours of lectures, 12 hours of practicals, 10 hours of reading and thinking about the content and 15 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 Reading may be given during the course.
 There is no specified textbook.